5 ways moving home is bad for the environment and an eco-friendly solution

 All these materials tend to end up in landfills because, unless chemically treated, they don’t decompose.

 Moreover, bubble wrap isn’t good for the environment because it’s not biodegradable.
-What is does do is release toxic chemicals when it breaks down.
+What it does do is release toxic chemicals when it breaks down.
 Not only is it bad for the environment, it’s bad for your health too.

-Eco Solution:
+Eco Solution

-Recycled products should be a priority as they can be easily disposed at a recycling point in your local town.
+Recycled products should be a priority as they can be easily disposed of at a recycling point in your local town.

 There are so many recyclable and renewable options such as:

-Recyclable boxes
+- Recyclable boxes

 So, someone else can use them after you.

-Us someone else’s old boxes so they get a good use out of them
+- Us someone else’s old boxes so they get a good use out of them

 Top tip: Cardboard boxes can be used up to 4 times.

-Recycled bubble wrap, plastic covers and containers
+- Recycled bubble wrap, plastic covers and containers

 They can all be used again or recycled with your household recyclable products.

-Eco-friendly bubble wraps and air-popped popcorn
+- Eco-friendly bubble wraps and air-popped popcorn

 They are good substitutes for padding.

-Recycled papers
+- Recycled papers

-For wrapping fragile item.
+For wrapping fragile items.

-Rent plastic boxes
+- Rent plastic boxes

-Great alternative to cardboard because they can be used up to 500 times and are much stronger than cardboard.
+A great alternative to cardboard because they can be used up to 500 times and are much stronger than cardboard.

-Any biodegradable product
+- Any biodegradable product

 This supports biodiversity.